Course Catalog 2024-2025

 MUX 300 Seminar: Museums Concentration Research Capstone Seminar (4 Credits)

 Required for all seniors pursuing the museums concentration, this seminar provides a forum for students to develop research capstone projects that synthesize their previous coursework and practical experiences for the Museums Concentration.
 These projects are supplemented by weekly seminar meetings in which students explore and critique the mission and work of museums and contemporary forces shaping them.
 Class sections also provide a forum for progress reports and discussion of individual research projects as well as final presentations.
 Students must have completed the requirements for the Museums Concentration (www.smith.edu/museums).
-Cannot be taken S/U. Enrollment limited to 15.
-Senior Museums concentrators only.
+Cannot be taken S/U. Restrictions: Seniors only; Museums concentrators only.
+Enrollment limited to 15.
 Instructor permission required.

 Spring